davistdaniel/PiHoleLongTermStats/README.md

 # Pi Hole Long Term Statistics

 A dashboard built with **Dash** and **Plotly** to explore long-term DNS query data from a **Pi-hole v.6** FTL database file.
 Visualize allowed vs blocked domains, top clients, and query trends over time.
+If you find this project helpful, please consider giving it a ⭐ to show your support.

 <center>
 <img src="assets/screenshot.gif" alt="Dashboard Screenshot 1" width="600">